PhD Students

 Ming Suet (Isabelle) Kwan

-To enhance precision and equity in medicine, my current study focuses on allosteric regulation of protein function.
+To enhance precision in medicine, my current study focuses on allosteric regulation of protein function.
 I aim to accelerate drug discovery by taking advantage of computationally derived structural and dynamic information and translate experimental data into personalized medicine.
 (Bahar lab)

 Xiaogang (Stan) Li